blkfribourg/EUC_GarminApp/README.md

-Important : if you intend to use this app, please first modify calculated PWM variables in file eucData.mc.
+Important : if you intend to use this app, please first modify app settings in Garmin Connect depending on your euc.

 This is a standalone application that currently only works with Begode wheels and is designed to run on a Garmin Venu.